 The Executive Committee of EULITA has drawn up the Guidelines for the Admission of Full and Associate Members.
-For the time being, the texts are only available in English, but work on the French version is under way.

 This section gives you, first of all, the relevant passages on membership criteria from the EULITA Constitution.
 This is followed by detailed guidelines interpreting the Constitution in more concrete terms.
 In addition to the application forms, you will also find here the schedule of membership fees.

 You can submit your applications in electronic form by sending it to firstname.lastname@example.org mentioning “Application” in the subject line or to the administrative secretariat in Scheibenbergstraße 59, 1180 Vienna, Austria.

 If you have any questions in connection with applications please contact EULITA at email@example.com and we will try to respond as quickly as possible.

 We hope to be able to welcome you soon as a member of EULITA – the European Legal Interpreters and Translators Association.

 EULITA Constitution: Article 5 – Membership